-The whole idea of family as a basic unit on which the community and society is build is a good example.
+The whole idea of family as a basic unit on which the community and society is built is a good example.
 Or the way in which traditional societies have engaged with nature.
 They don’t see nature as something that needs to be conquered.
 Nature, to them, is something that you work and live with.
-So if traditional societies are allowed to follow their traditions, they tend to be ecologically sound.
-Look at Fez for example.
-It’s built along on a river, but in such a way that the water is not polluted as it flows downstream.
+So, if traditional societies are allowed to follow their traditions, they tend to be ecologically sound.
+Look at Fez in Morocco, for example.
+It’s built along a river, but in such a way that the water is not polluted as it flows downstream.
 Traditionally, they also allowed certain parts outside the city to be ‘haram’ so that people could not cut the trees of the woodlands.

-The tragedy of the Islamic tradition is that we’ve lost the positive life enhancing aspects of it.
+The tragedy of the Islamic tradition is that we’ve lost the positive life-enhancing aspects of it.
 Sadly enough, we trap ourselves in those aspects of tradition that are often deathly.

 Quite an optimistic outlook for a continuously critical person like you.

-I think a religious person has to be optimistic by nature, because religion is all about hope.
+A religious person has to be optimistic by nature, because religion is all about hope.